Arjumand Rahim

-Arjumand Rahim (ارجمند رحیم; born 1 January 1980) is a Pakistani television actress, director and producer.
+Arjumand Rahim (ارجمند رحیم) is a Pakistani television actress, director and producer.
 She has been seen in different television serials on different channels.
 She is best known for her character "Pari" in Suno Chanda 2.

 Early life

-Arjumand was born in 1980 in Karachi, Pakistan and completed her secondary education from St. Michael's Convent School.
+Arjumand was born in Karachi, Pakistan and completed her secondary education from St. Michael's Convent School.
 Later, she went to DHA Degree College for Women and considered joining Liberal Arts and graduated with a degree in Arts.
 Then she went to New York City and attended New York Film Academy to study direction and got a degree in direction.

 Career

-Arjumand started her career as an actress in 1995 from her college.
+Rahim started her career as an actress in 1995 from her college.
 Later in 2004, she started acting in many serials.
-In 2006 she opened her own production house "Art RepuWik".
-She produced Shahrukh Khan Ki Maut in 2005 and also produced Hotel for TV One.
+In 2006 she opened her own production house "Art Republik".
+Under the banner, she produced Shahrukh Khan Ki Maut, the first film in the series which she produced called Paristar, and was screeened at the Kara Film Festival.
+For the television, she produced the drama serial Dil Ki Madham Boliyan, written by Syed Mohammad Ahmed.
+Her next production was the drama series Hotel for TV One.
 In 2015–16, she played the leading role of Mashal Chaudhry who inherits her husband's political legacy in PTV Home's Aangan Mein Deewar.
 In 2021, she received praise for her performance in Syed Ahmed Kamran's directorial Phaans as a courageous mother who stands up against her sexual abuser son.
 In 2023, her brief role of a train passenger in the short film "Ek Sau Taeeswan" in anthology Teri Meri Kahaniyaan was praised by critics.